Compare FP MARKETS Versus SPREADEX and IC Markets broker accounts.

 While some managed accounts require significant investment minimums to access the services of a professional manager, many brokers now offer variations of managed accounts that can be accessed with smaller investment amounts.
 It's important to note that the fees associated with managed accounts can vary widely depending on the level of service the manager provides and the investment strategy employed.
 Investors should carefully evaluate the costs and benefits of managed accounts before making an investment decision.

 FP Markets and SpreadEx do not offer clients Managed accounts.

 FP Markets Vs SpreadEx Withdrawal and Funding Methods

 FP Markets and SpreadEx have multiple deposit and withdrawal options.
-Funding and withdrawing from your FP Markets and SpreadEx account to your chosen payment method should be straightforward.
+Funding and withdrawing from your FP Markets and SpreadEx accounts to your chosen payment method should be straightforward.
 Lets see how FP Markets and SpreadEx compare with each other.
-Be aware that depending on the payment method you decide upon there may be additional processing fees from your payment provider or bank for processing and converting your funds.
+Be aware that depending on your payment method, there may be additional processing fees from your payment provider or bank for processing and converting your funds.
 Not all potential fees will come from FP Markets or SpreadEx.